 What Is Bitcoin?

 Many critics speculate that Bitcoin is a passing trend that is nearing its end.
-On the contrary, Bitcoin – and crypto-technologies as a whole – look set to be a core part of the future.
+On the contrary, Bitcoin – and the wider crypto-verse as a whole – looks set to be a core part of the future of several key industries.

 Bitcoin is made public and the process of ‘mining’ begins.